codepath/opencyber-password-lab/instructions/lab_part2.md

 <details>
   <summary>🐶 Pupper (medium)</summary>
-  Have you tried looking at the `crackChallenge.txt` file?
+  Have you tried looking at the `crack_challenge.txt` file?
 What's different about this entry?
 </details>

 <details>